hyperledger-labs/splice/cluster/README.md

 1. Deactivate our periodic health checks and backups for the target cluster by merging a PR to `main` (close to the scheduled synchronizer pausing date).
    If periodic SV runbook redeployments are scheduled for the target cluster, deactivate those as well.
+1. Take down the `multi-validator` stack.
+From the deployment directory on the current release branch, run `CI=true cncluster pulumi multi-validator down`.
 1. Wait until the scheduled time has arrived, the domain is paused and a migration dump has been exported.
    If unsure, check the SV app logs for an entry such as "Wrote domain migration dump" (e.g., via [GCE Log Explorer](#gce-log-explorer)).
 1. Wait until all our apps have fully caught up.
    For a good margin of safety, the last "Ingested transaction" log entry for each app should be >10 minutes old.
    It's probably easiest to check this via the [GCE Log Explorer](#gce-log-explorer).
 1. Backup our SVs and validators:
    ```
    cncluster backup_nodes <old_migration_id> sv-1
    cncluster backup_nodes <old_migration_id> sv-2